How to avoid your graduate intake disappearing on you

 The portal can also introduce each graduate to their buddy, line manager and development manager, through a messaging function that allows them to ask questions and begin building vital relationships.
 Of course, they can chat to other graduates through the messaging app too, building friendships that can last a lifetime.
 This is aided by a tailored contacts book that allows them to see who’s on their programme.
 It even has a facility to show a calendar of online events that allows grads multiple opportunities to stay in touch in the run up to day one.

-Cognizant created an Eli Onboarding portal in 2022.
-They found that their graduates visited the portal nearly every day between offer and day one, with the social wall and messaging apps being the most popular areas.
-This all helped to develop a real sense of belonging and reduced the number of graduates accepting an offer and then reneging to an incredibly low 8%.
+When Cognizant their onboarding experience in 2022, they found that their graduates visited the portal nearly every day between offer and day one, with the social wall and messaging apps being the most popular areas!
+That trend remains the same, their current cohorts spending hours interacting with each other before day one.
+This helps to develop a real sense of belonging amongst their new starters, and reduces the number of graduates reneging on offers – their dropout rate currently hitting an enviable 8%.

 Keep communicating your graduate employer brand

-A Robert Half survey found that 19% of applicants ceased communication with their prospective new employer after hearing negative feedback about the organisation.
-Of course, avoiding this scenario goes beyond any one action, encompassing the development of your entire employer brand and the experience of every employee, past and present.
+The same Robert Half survey also found that 19% of applicants ceased communication with their prospective new employer after hearing negative feedback about the organisation.
+Of course, avoiding this scenario goes beyond any one action, especially given the way new hires are quick to share negative experiences online these days.
 Nevertheless, there are a number of direct actions that can make a big difference here.

 First, ensure that you are communicating your employer brand directly to your applicants throughout the application and preboarding stage.
-From stories of the career development of current and former graduates from the widest range of backgrounds, to information on exciting projects your company has underway, you should continue to sell what your organisation offers throughout the application process.
-A focus on initiatives of particular importance to this cohort – for example your strategies to drive diversity and inclusion amongst your employees or your sustainability strategy – can also be highly engaging.
-In the preboarding stage, an online portal is an ideal platform for such content, whilst social media and email are key channels during the application process.
+From stories of the career development of current and former graduates from the widest range of backgrounds, to information on exciting projects your company has underway, you should continue to sell what your organisation offers throughout the application process, and track NPS scores at each stage if you can.
+This will allow you to spot pain points and improve over time.

 Help graduates visualise – and plan – their future with you